 Finally, use a long, narrow attachment tool to vacuum the area clear of any remaining dust.
 If you don’t have such an attachment on hand, improvise by using a cardboard wrapping paper tube.

-Removing larger objects prior to vacuuming prevents you from ending up with bottle caps or similar objects lodged in the vacuum cleaner hose.
+Using a tool to remove larger objects prior to vacuuming prevents bottle caps or similar objects from getting stuck in the vacuum cleaner hose.

 Pull It Out (If It Rolls)

 Some refrigerators have wheels underneath so that they can be pulled out away from the wall for cleaning ease.
-In this case, carefully pull the fridge forward and clean the floor area under the fridge as well as the wall behind it.
+In this case, carefully pull the fridge forward and clean the floor area underneath as well as the wall behind it.